pbrocks/block-options/docs/tips-tricks-tools.md

 # Help, Tips and Tricks

-EditorsKit provides **accessible help, tips and tricks** to help you navigate easily and save time on learning the new Gutenberg block editor through tips and tricks.
+Sidetrack provides **accessible help, tips and tricks** to help you navigate easily and save time on learning the new Gutenberg block editor through tips and tricks.

 # How to access help, tips and tricks?